geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-21/meeting-transcript.md

 ### Highlights

 - **[Company Updates](#geohot-000012)**: Geohot shares the difficulty of finding small commercial buildings with high power capacity (a 5MW target) for a data center.
-On a positive note, tinybox sales are increasing, and they have 5090s in stock.
+On a positive note, TinyBox sales are increasing, and they have 5090s in stock.
 - **[MI Fast GEMM](#geohot-000438)**: After reviewing TVM and TileLang, Geohot proposes a new abstraction for fast GEMM in tinygrad.
 This involves a `contiguous define local` operator to explicitly manage memory hierarchies (DRAM, SRAM, registers), which will simplify kernel writing and may replace the `block_reorder` logic.
 - **[Upcast Before Reduce](#chenyu-001134)**: Chenyu has refactored `kernel.py` to place upcast operations before reduce operations.
 This change makes the code more readable, simplifies hand-coded optimizations, and is a key step towards removing `ones` from the graph.
-- **[MLPerf](#chenyu-002009)**: A Llama 4.5B data loader has been created.
+- **[MLPerf](#chenyu-002009)**: A LLaMA 4.5B data loader has been created.
 The stable diffusion bounty will be tied to the new MLPerf v5.1 "flux" model.
-Hooved is getting tinybox access to run training for the stable diffusion work.
+Hooved is getting TinyBox access to run training for the stable diffusion work.
 - **[Viz Tool](#qazalin-002254)**: Qazalin presented progress on the visualization tool for performance counters.
 Geohot emphasized the tool should focus on surfacing key metrics like DRAM, SRAM, and ALU utilization to help developers quickly understand kernel performance bottlenecks.
 - **[Drivers and CPU Backend](#nimlgen-003407)**: Nimlgen's refactor to support multi-device graphs (e.g., CPU+GPU) is almost complete, with copy speeds reaching 53 GB/s on the MI300.
 The next focus is offloading the optimizer to the CPU and implementing an efficient multi-threaded CPU backend.
 - **[Cloud](#wozeparrot-004207)**: The remote scheduler has been merged.
 Cloud work is currently blocked by a recursion error in the `cac` hashing function on inputs larger than 4KB.
 Drive benchmarking is complete, and Western Digital drives will be used.
 - **[ONNX](#geohot-004316)**: A large PR adding an ONNX importer is under review.
 The team discusses merging this functionality into the main tinygrad repository soon.
 - **[Other Bounties and PRs](#geohot-004519)**: The `const` folding bounty is available again.
 The large C backend PR needs to be split into smaller parts.
 For the Whisper WebGPU bounty, the focus is on getting a functional version merged.
-A new, clearer device selection syntax (`DEV=...`) will be implemented to replace confusing flags.
+A new, clearer device selection syntax (`DEV=..`) will be implemented to replace confusing flags.

 ### Transcript
 ##### **Chenyu** [[00:00:00](https://www.youtube.com/watch?v=ZH1wOuAvl3k&t=0)]